 4. Tackle the Bend Ale Trail

 Serious about beers?
 Check out the Bend Ale Trail.
-You can pick up a passport from any one of the participating breweries or grab one when you’re at the Bend Visitor Center.
-The cool thing is no purchases are necessary to get the stamps.
-You can claim the prize and trophy without beer ever touching your lips.
+In the past, you could pick up a passport from any one of the participating breweries or grab one at the Bend Visitor Center.
+Now, there is a special edition where everything is digitally.

 5. Grab a Loaf of Freshly Baked Bread